yochaigal/cairn/character-creation.md

 - Roll ***2d6+3*** for each of your character's **Attributes**, in order.
 You may then swap any two of the results.
 - Attributes are not universal descriptors.
 A character with a low STR is not necessarily hopelessly weak; they can still attempt to lift a heavy door or survive a deadly fight!
 Their risk is simply higher.

-## Grit
+## Hit Protection

-> Also referred to as **Hit Protection** (HP)

-- Roll 1d6 to determine your PC's starting Grit, which reflects their ability to avoid damage in combat.
+- Roll 1d6 to determine your PC's starting **Hit Protection (HP)**, which reflects their ability to avoid damage in combat.
 It does not indicate a character’s health or fortitude, nor do they lose it for very long.
-See [Healing](/wip/2e/core-rules#healing).
+See [Healing & Recovery](core-rules.md#Healing%20&%20Recovery).
-- If an attack would take a PC's Grit exactly to 0, the player must roll on the [**Scars**](https://cairnrpg.com/wip/2e/core-rules#scars) table.
+- If an attack would take a PC's HP exactly to 0, the player must roll on the [Scars](core-rules.md#Scars) table.

-## Burden
+## Burdens

 - Characters have a total of ten burden slots but can only carry four or five items comfortably without the help of bags, backpacks, horses, carts, etc.
 - Each PC starts with a **Backpack** that can hold up to six slots of items or **Fatigue**.
 Carts (which must be pulled with both hands), horses, or mules can make a huge difference in how much a PC can bring with them on an adventure. **Hirelings** can also be paid to carry equipment.